yanglangyuan/yanglangyuan.github.io/_pages/about.md

 It took me over two years as a full-time staff member at SUSTech after I graduated in the summer of 2019.
 Fortunately, I returned to continue my M.Sc. study after finishing the job in August 2021, still at SUSTech, but with a new beginning in my life.

-After graduating from my master's program at SUSTech, I had a one-year wonderful experience of doctoral research at Aalto University from July 2024 to June 2025.
+After graduating from my master's program at SUSTech, I had a one-year wonderful experience of doctoral research at Aalto University(Helsinki, Finland) from July 2024 to June 2025.

 Now, at RWTH-Aachen University, new stories are coming.
 I'm exploring Machine Learning Tools to predict metallic materials' behavior under different loading cases in the [Chair of Forming Technologies and Institute of Metal Forming](https://www.ibf.rwth-aachen.de/cms/~owzh/ibf/?lidx=1).